ntk148v/awesome-stars/README.md

 - [bash-it](https://github.com/Bash-it/bash-it) - A community Bash framework.
 - [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃 A delightful community-driven (with 1700+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [ansible-examples](https://github.com/ansible/ansible-examples) - A few starter examples of ansible playbooks, to show features and how they work together.
 See http://galaxy.ansible.com for example roles from the Ansible community for deploying many popular applications.
-- [openstack-ansible-galera_server](https://github.com/openstack/openstack-ansible-galera_server) - Role galera_server for OpenStack-Ansible
+- [openstack-ansible-galera_server](https://github.com/openstack/openstack-ansible-galera_server) - Role galera_server for OpenStack-Ansible.
+Mirror of code maintained at opendev.org.
 - [papers-we-love](https://github.com/papers-we-love/papers-we-love) - Papers from the computer science community to read and discuss.
 - [Web-page-classification](https://github.com/kahliloppenheimer/Web-page-classification) - Classifies webpages into categories defined in DMOZ dataset
 - [osp-ha-deploy](https://github.com/beekhof/osp-ha-deploy) - scripts for deploying a HA install of OSP